Dow plummets after Trump threatens bigger China tariffs

-Futures for the Dow Jones Industrial Average tumbled 500 points Monday after President Trump threatened to increase tariffs sharply this week on a wide range of Chinese goods because trade talks are not advancing quickly enough.
+Futures for the Dow Jones Industrial Average tumbled Monday -- at one point more than 500 points -- after President Trump threatened to increase tariffs sharply this week on a wide range of Chinese goods because trade talks are not advancing quickly enough.

 Continue Reading Below